hyperspy/hyperspy/doc/user_guide/signal/signal_basics.rst

     |      hologram      |                     |   HologramImage    | holospy  |
     +--------------------+---------------------+--------------------+----------+

-Object oriented functions provided by the extensions will be available after loading the ``hyperspy.api``.
-However, the packages might also provide some additional utilities, which require them to be separately loaded into the python namespace.

-When :ref:`loading data <loading_files>`, a specific ``signal_type`` will be
+When :ref:`loading data <loading_files>`, the ``signal_type`` will be
-set automatically if it is recognized by the file reader and the corresponding extension is installed on your system.
+set automatically by the file reader, as defined in ``rosettasciio``.
+If the extension providing the corresponding signal subclass is installed, :py:func:`~.api.load` will return the subclass from the hyperspy extension, otherwise a warning will be raised to explain that no registered signal class can be assigned to the given ``signal_type``.

+Since the :py:func:`~.api.load` can return domain specific signal objects (e.g.
+``EDSSEMSpectrum`` from ``EleXSpy``) provided by extensions, the corresponding functionalities (so-called `method` of `object` in object-oriented programming, e.g. ``EDSSEMSpectrum.get_lines_intensity()``) implemented in signal classes of the extension can be accessed directly.
+To use additional functionalities implemented in extensions, but not as method of the signal class, the extensions need to be imported explicitly (e.g. ``import elexspy``).
+Check the user guides of the respective `HyperSpy extensions
+<https://github.com/hyperspy/hyperspy-extensions-list>`_ for details on the
+provided methods and functions.

 For details on how to write and register extensions see :ref:`writing_extensions-label`.